Giving preschool children the opportunity to learn in another language.

 About the program

 Early childhood services will take part in one of the following language programs:

 Learn languages at kindergarten:

-- children will learn in another language for up to three hours per week
+- children learn in another language for up to three hours per week

-- children will learn in another language for up to seven and a half hours per week
+- children learn in another language for half of their kindergarten program each week